bevyengine/bevy-website/README.md

 ### Assets, Errors, and Examples pages

 These pages need to be generated in a separate step by running the shell scripts in the `generate-assets`, `generate-errors`, and `generate-wasm-examples` directories.
 On Windows, you can use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or [git bash](https://gitforwindows.org/).

+The Examples page uses the same WASM binaries as https://bevy.org/examples by default.
+To build examples locally, have a look at `generate-wasm-examples/build_wasm_examples_debug.sh`.
+After running it, start zola with `zola --config config.local.toml serve` to use the locally built examples.